YJDoc2/8086-Emulator/README.md

 #### Driver

-TODO add web link
 Driver is the program which uses the core library to run the vm and interpret the code, hence the name '_driver_'.
 AS the core library contains functionality related to preprocessing/syntax checking, data feed into vm, and running the code via interpreter, it is kept purposefully as much platform independent as it can be.
 The driver takes care of taking the input (via a file or so), removing comments from the file, feeding that to the prerpocessor (which converts everything to uniform small case, and does syntac checking etc.), take its output, then run data parser to store the data of DB/DW commands into the vm memory, and then run the interpreter, as well as provide the user prompt.
-The driver is kept this way, so that the core library can be also used without any changes in the web version as well.
+The driver is kept this way, so that the core library can be also used without any changes in the [web version](https://github.com/YJDoc2/8086-Emulator-Web) as well.
 <br />
 The print parser in the driver interprets the print commands and displays the output.
 This can be used to interactively check state of vm, as well as for debugging purposes.